Antibody detection and genetic screening in neuromyelitis optica, a rare variant of MS

 - Bob Wilson, University of Queensland

-- Associate Professor Bruce Taylor, Menzies Research Institute Tasmania
+- Associate Professor Bruce Taylor, Menzies Institute for Medical Research

 - Dr Mark Slee, Flinders University